-Trustees' report for the year ended 31 August 2022
+Trustees' report for the year ended 31 August 2023

-The Trustees present their annual report together with the financial statements and auditor's report of the Charitable Company for the year from 1 September 2021 to 31 August 2022.
-The annual report serves the purposes of both a Trustees' report and a Directors' report and Strategic report under company law.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year ended 31 August 2023.
+The annual report serves the purposes of both a Trustees' report, and a directors' report under company law.

-The Trust operates three primary academies in the Maidstone (Kent) and surrounding area.
-Its academies have a combined pupil capacity of 1,660 and had a roll of 1,574 in the school census on 6 October 2022.
-Current roll exceeds capacity at Loose Primary School and Coxheath Primary School which have class sizes of 32 pupils in KS2.
+The trust operates three primary academies in the Maidstone (Kent) and surrounding area.
+Its academies have a combined pupil capacity of 1,660 and had a roll of 1,573 in the school census on 6 October 2023.
+Current roll exceeds capacity at Loose Primary School, which has classroom sizes of 33/34 pupils in Years 5 and 6 and also at Coxheath Primary School, which has class sizes of 32 pupils in KS2.

-In addition, St Katherine's School operates a nursery for 3 - 4 year olds and has 33 pupils on roll.
+In addition, St Katherine's School operates a nursery for 3-4 year olds and has 30 pupils on roll.